-- creation of small residential lots to meet the housing needs of current aging residents and to provide more affordable housing, is not encouraged under the current zoning bylaw subdivision requirements; - zoning that allows very large houses (5800 to 9200 sq. ft.); - zoning that only allows for either one secondary suite or one coach house per lot despite large lot and house sizes; - zoning that restricts development of duplexes and multi-house properties to areas of boat access only which can create financing problems for owners to develop; - a need to consider some type of multi-unit development to provide independent living for senior residents wanting to stay in the community; - use of unopened road allowances; - reliance on future development of "Residential Reserve" areas of Crown land now designated as watershed (see Figure 9- Land Use Designations); - reliance on the property owners in Farrer Cove to provide legal road access to support possible further subdivision of the RM-2 and Cl-1 zoned lands; and - uncertainly with respect to the future use and development of the ELC lands (ex-Camp Howdy) which is now zoned Civic Institutional (CI-1).
+- Creation of small residential lots to meet the housing needs of current aging residents and to provide more affordable housing, is not encouraged under the current zoning bylaw subdivision requirements; - Zoning that allows very large houses (5800 to 9200 sq. ft.) to be built for a single household; - Zoning that only allows for either one secondary suite or one coach house per lot despite large lot and house sizes; - Zoning that restricts development of duplexes and multi-house properties to areas of boat access only which can create financing problems for owners to develop; - A need to consider some type of multi-unit development to provide independent living for senior residents wanting to stay in the community; - Reliance on future development of "Residential Reserve" areas of Crown land now designated as watershed (see Figure 9 - Land Use Designations); - Reliance on the property owners in Farrer Cove to provide legal road access to support possible further subdivision of the RM-2 and CI-1 zoned lands; and - Uncertainty with respect to the future use and development of the ELC lands (ex-Camp Howdy) which is now zoned Civic Institutional (CI-1); - Reviewing the terms of the "1983 Village- GVRD Agreement Package" with Metro Vancouver and other stakeholders including the Tsleil-Waututh Nation and Province of BC.